 The local church has an interesting issue.
 Above the altar is a painting of Jesus, as is quite common, but Jesus is standing on the Álfaborg.
 When the bishop came to consecrate it, he refused, as the painting was clearly related to the mythology of the elves.
 It has remained unconsecrated to this day.
 The church generally isn’t open to the public, but anyone with the desire could walk up to the window and peer in through the window.

 Every year in July, a music festival kicks off in one of the local buildings.
 800 tickets are sold, which may not seem like a lot, but considering there are only 75 people who live in this town it would be positively bubbling.
 There is a lot of local music on at the same time, and with the added tourists it could swell the population into the thousands.

-Is this going to be the most dynamic and interesting place you've ever been to?
+Is this going to be the most dynamic and interesting place you’ve ever been to?
 Probably not.
 But it is a great little corner of the world for some wonderful hiking and chill time.
-It is roughly halfway around the Ring Road, so not a bad place to take a break, do some laundry and recharge the batteries.
+It is roughly halfway around the Ring Road, so not a bad place to do some laundry and recharge the batteries.